Pikklefish/Studio_G_Jenkins/README.md

     stage('Backup and Upload file(s) to SFTP') {
         SERVER_LIST.each { server ->
             sh """
-            # Create backup filename to the original file name
+            # Create a backup filename to the original file name
             BACKUP_FILE_NAME="${SAVE_FILE_NAME}_backup"

             # Check if the file exists on the remote server, if it does, back it up